-Lucy, who is 5 foot 9 (or 6 foot in heels), thinks finding a nice man is hard enough without all the available tall men being snapped up by the midget women.
-She also feels sorry for all the vertically challenged single men, who can’t find a nice petite girl because they’ve all been taken by the tall guys.
+Lucy, who is pushing 5 foot 9 (or 6 foot in heels), thinks finding a nice man is hard enough without all the available tall men being snapped up by the tiny women.
+She also feels sorry for all the vertically-challenged single men, who can’t find a nice petite girl because they’ve all been taken by the tall guys.

 Geeta should pick on someone her own size, she fumes.
 Phil should be with me instead.
 We’d look so much better in photographs.

 Lucy looks at the wedding photos.
 In one, the couple are kissing on the steps of the church.
 But while Geeta is standing on the top step, Phil is on the bottom step.

 They look ridiculous, she rages.
 There should be a law against this sort of thing.
 Maybe I should start a campaign.

 In another photo, the couple are holding hands and walking towards the camera while friends throw confetti.
 Phil looks like a grown man while Geeta looks like a little girl.